-Sometimes a complaining witness wants to be anonymous so as to avoid a confrontation with the person who is in violation of the rules.
+Sometimes a complaining witness wants to be anonymous to avoid a confrontation with the person who violated the rules.
 To hold a disciplinary hearing and fine an owner based on anonymous testimony would be a violation of the accused owner's due process rights.
 Without any evidence of a violation, disciplinary hearings cannot be held.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.